lwh0721/Data_Analytics_and_Machine_Learning/README.md

-Foundations of Data Analytics and ML
+The Projects of foundations of Data Analytics and Machine Learning.

-The Projects of fundamental ML.

 **Project 1**: KNN, CV, Decision Tree;